Herschel graph: History

-The Herschel graph is named after British astronomer Alexander Stewart Herschel, who wrote an early paper concerning William Rowan Hamilton's icosian game: the Herschel graph describes the smallest convex polyhedron for which this game has no solution.
-However, Herschel's paper described solutions for the Icosian game only on the graphs of the regular tetrahedron and regular icosahedron; it did not describe the Herschel graph.
+The Herschel graph is named after Alexander Stewart Herschel, a British astronomer, who wrote an early paper concerning William Rowan Hamilton's icosian game.
+This is a puzzle involving finding Hamiltonian cycles on a polyhedron, usually the regular dodecahedron.
+The Herschel graph describes the smallest convex polyhedron that can be used in place of the dodecahedron to give a game that has no solution.
+Herschel's paper described solutions for the Icosian game only on the graphs of the regular tetrahedron and regular icosahedron; it did not describe the Herschel graph.
 The name "the Herschel graph" makes an early appearance in a graph theory textbook by John Adrian Bondy and U. S. R. Murty, published in 1976.
-However, the graph itself was described earlier, for instance by H. S. M. Coxeter.
+The graph itself was described earlier, for instance by H. S. M. Coxeter.